 Most of the termite species feed on dead plant material.
 These materials include leaf litter and wood and therefore they are harmful to wooden structures of buildings and crops.
 Like ants, termites are social insects and live in colonies, which means that they infest any place in large numbers.
 In Australia, around 300 species of termites exist of which 30 are potentially dangerous to building structures.

-There are three main subtypes of termites that can infest your house in Sydney and its suburbs.
+There are three main subtypes of termites that can infest your house: